-- In 2014, limited conservation-level research fisheries occurred in February through early March.
-Although smelt abundance levels allowed for a Level 2 fishery under the WOEMP, a more conservative reduced Level 1 fishery was recommended and adopted. - Abundance indicators for the 2015 smelt return are mixed; however, the general consensus is the 2015 return is likely to be similar to the good runs of the past few years, but not as strong as 2014. - After discussion with NMFS, and considering the mutual desire to continue a conservative management approach to smelt fisheries, staff is recommending a research-level fishery structure for 2015 that will provide biological and run strength data as well as provide some fishing opportunity for both recreational and commercial fisheries.
+- In 2014 and 2015, limited conservation-level research fisheries occurred from February through early March.
+Although smelt abundance levels allowed for a Level 2 fishery under the WOEMP, a more conservative reduced Level 1 fishery was recommended and adopted. - Abundance indicators for the 2016 smelt return are mixed; however, the expectation is this year's run size will be moderate like the runs of 2011 and 2012. - After discussion with NMFS, and considering the mutual desire to continue a conservative management approach to smelt fisheries, staff is recommending a research-level fishery structure for 2016 that will provide biological and run strength data as well as provide some fishing opportunity for both recreational and commercial fisheries.

-2015 Research-Level Smelt Fisheries
+2016 Research-Level Smelt Fisheries

-• All the proposed seasons are similar or less than the 2014 seasons, and much more conservative than a Level 1 fishery as defined in the WOEMP.
+• All the proposed seasons are more conservative than Level 1 fisheries defined in the WOEMP.

-2015 Commercial Mainstem Smelt Fishery Recommendation Season: Mondays and Thursdays from February 2 through February 26, 2015 Open hours are 7 AM to 2 PM.
+2016 Mainstem Commercial Smelt Fishery Recommendation Season: Mondays and Thursdays from February 1 through February 25 Open hours are 7 AM to 2 PM (7 hours).
 Area: Zones 1-3 Gear: Gill net only.
 Specifications per permanent regulations.
-Miscellaneous: 24-hour Quick Reporting Rule in effect for Washington buyers.
+Allowable Sales: Smelt Miscellaneous: 24-hour Quick Reporting Rule in effect for Washington buyers.
+Oregon buyers are required to submit fish receiving tickets electronically pursuant to OAR 635-006-210.